stream-innovations/stream-payments/README.md

 ## **Stream**Payments Dashboard

-Dashboard is a web interface maintained by StreamPayments where you can create and manage all of your payment streams.
+Dashboard is a web interface maintained by **Stream**Payments where you can create and manage all of your payment streams.
 Just connect your wallet and start sending and receiving money real-time.
 The dashboard is built using the typescript client SDK.

 You can create a StreamPayment on the dashboard to understand the various parameters needed when creating a payment stream.

 ## Client SDKs

-**- Typescript client SDK**: A typescript SDK to interact with the on-chain StreamPayments program.
+**- Typescript client SDK**: A typescript SDK to interact with the on-chain **Stream**Payments program.
 Developers would use this typically when they want to create a typescript app and integrate streams into that.
 It's compatible with browsers and native environments (like React Native).

 ## License